-Medicare Advantage plans are private health plans that generally provide all the coverage of Original Medicare and more.
-Many Medicare Advantage plans offer lower copayments and cover benefits and services not covered by Original Medicare.
+Medicare Advantage plans are offered by private insurance companies and must cover the same benefits as Medicare Parts A & B. Many Medicare Advantage plans may offer low copayments and cover benefits and services not covered by Medicare Parts A & B.

-Some plans may also include Medicare Part D prescription drug coverage.
+Some plans may also include prescription drug coverage.
 These plans are referred to as Medicare Advantage with Prescription Drug (MAPD) coverage.

-Not everyone can access the same private plans under Medicare Advantage though; a plan’s service area determines who is eligible to enroll in a specific plan.
-Aside from Special Needs Plans, which can be limited in their enrollment of certain group of beneficiaries, plans are required to allow all eligible Medicare beneficiaries residing in a plan’s service area during an applicable enrollment period.
+A specific Medicare Advantage plan’s service area determines who is eligible to enroll in that specific plan.
+Aside from Special Needs Plans, which can be limited in their enrollment of certain group of beneficiaries, plans are required to allow all eligible Medicare beneficiaries residing in a plan’s service area to enroll.

 Once you have Medicare Parts A & B, you typically will be eligible to enroll in a Medicare Advantage plan.
 You must choose a Medicare Advantage plan in your service area.

 If you want to enroll in a Medicare Advantage plan, there are certain time periods when you can do so:

 When you first become eligible for Medicare, you have the option to enroll in a Medicare Advantage plan.
 This is called your Initial Coverage Election Period, and it is the seven-month period that runs from 3 months before the month of your 65th birthday through 3 months after your birthday month.